-The Children's Justice Initiative (CJI), spearheaded by former Chief Justice Kathleen A. Blatz, is a collaboration between the Minnesota Supreme Court and the Minnesota Department of Human Services.
-The purpose of CJI is for these state agencies to work closely with the local juvenile courts, social services departments, county attorneys, public defenders, court administrators, guardians ad litem, and other key stakeholders in each of Minnesota's 87 counties to improve the processing of child protection cases and the outcomes for abused and neglected children.
+The Children's Justice Initiative (CJI), spearheaded by former Chief Justice Kathleen A.

+Blatz, is a collaboration between the Minnesota Supreme Court and the Minnesota closely with the local juvenile courts, social services departments, county attorneys, public defenders, court administrators, guardians ad litem, and other key stakeholders in each of Minnesota's 87 counties to improve the processing of child protection cases and the outcomes for abused and neglected children.
 The overall objective is to timely find safe, permanent homes for abused and neglected children, whether that is through reunification with parents or some other permanent placement option.
 When identifying and implementing improvements, the project's goal is for all stakeholders to operate "through the eyes of the child."